CodeFreezr/gobyes/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/jochasinga/golang-book)](https://goreportcard.com/report/github.com/jochasinga/golang-book)
 [![GitHub last commit](https://img.shields.io/github/last-commit/jochasinga/golang-book.svg)](https://github.com/jochasinga/golang-book/)
 [⏮️](#gobyes)[⏪](#golangsamanytype)[⏩](#katconcurrency-go)[⏭️](#eop)
-The Book was written by Caleb Doxsey with all "inline" go files.
+The Book was written by Caleb Doxsey with all the go files "inline".
 Find here an extract of this file into a github repo.
+Perhaps we find a solution to get this stuff more in sync to bit more actual original.
 [Code gobye](corpus/jochasinga.golang-book)
 [TOC](toc)
 [HP](http://www.golang-book.com/)